 By integrating socio-cultural, economic, technological, environmental and political themes, SPORTIFY CITIES highlights the confluence of various aspects of city living and explores the prospects of creating recognisable and marketable sportified city brands.
-SPORTIFY CITIES also identifies influential cities with sporting tradition that could potentially initiate the popularisation of urban sporting culture elements across the developed and emerging world.
+SPORTIFY CITIES also identifies influential cities with sporting tradition that could potentially initiate the popularisation of urban sporting cultures across the developed and emerging world.

 Singapore – A high density city with sporting characters

 Singapore has been evolving into a vibrant sporting lifestyle hub.
 This special report outlines the core pillars of the notable transformation of this high-density World City. >> READ MORE

 The sporting clout of prime World Cities

 World Cities are large population centres of global dominance and influence.
 On this basis, a novel conceptual framework of Sportified World Cities could potentially initiate a worldwide urban sportification. >> READ MORE